Artificial intelligence: Learning

-Computational learning theory can assess learners by computational complexity, by sample complexity (how much data is required), or by other notions of optimization.
+Computational learning theory can assess learners by computational complexity, sample complexity (how much data is required), or other notions of optimisation.

 Natural language processing

-Natural language processing (NLP) allows programs to read, write and communicate in human languages.
-Specific problems include speech recognition, speech synthesis, machine translation, information extraction, information retrieval and question answering.
+Natural language processing (NLP) allows programs to read, write, and communicate in human languages.
+Specific problems include speech recognition, speech synthesis, machine translation, information extraction, information retrieval, and question answering.

 Early work, based on Noam Chomsky's generative grammar and semantic networks, had difficulty with word-sense disambiguation (Note: See AI winter.) unless restricted to small domains called "micro-worlds" (due to the common sense knowledge problem).
-Margaret Masterman believed that it was meaning and not grammar that was the key to understanding languages, and that thesauri and not dictionaries should be the basis of computational language structure.
+British linguist and philosopher Margaret Masterman believed it was meaning and not grammar that was the key to understanding languages, and that dictionaries and especially thesauri should be the basis of computational language structure.

 Modern deep learning techniques for NLP include word embedding (representing words, typically as vectors encoding their meaning), transformers (a deep learning architecture using an attention mechanism), and others.
-In 2019, generative pre-trained transformer (or "GPT") language models began to generate coherent text, and by 2023, these models were able to get human-level scores on the bar exam, SAT test, GRE test, and many other real-world applications.
+In 2019, generative pre-trained transformer (or "GPT") language models began to generate coherent text.
+By 2023, these models were able to get human-level scores on the bar exam, SAT (Scholastic Assessment Test), GRE (Graduate Record Examination), and many other real-world applications.

 Perception

 Machine perception is the ability to use input from sensors (such as cameras, microphones, wireless signals, active lidar, sonar, radar, and tactile sensors) to deduce aspects of the world.
-Computer vision is the ability to analyze visual input.
+Computer vision is the ability to analyse visual input.

 The field includes speech recognition, image classification, facial recognition, object recognition, object tracking, and robotic perception.

 Social intelligence

-Kismet, a robot head which was made in the 1990s; it is a machine that can recognize and simulate emotions.
+Kismet, a robot head made in the 1990s, is a machine that can recognise and simulate emotions.

-Affective computing is a field that comprises systems that recognize, interpret, process, or simulate human feeling, emotion, and mood.
-For example, some virtual assistants are programmed to speak conversationally or even to banter humorously; it makes them appear more sensitive to the emotional dynamics of human interaction, or to otherwise facilitate human–computer interaction.
+Affective computing is a field that comprises systems that recognise, interpret, process, or simulate human affect (feeling, emotion, and mood).
+For example, some virtual assistants are programmed to speak conversationally or even banter humorously; it makes them appear more sensitive to the emotional dynamics of human interaction, or to otherwise facilitate human–computer interaction.

 However, this tends to give naïve users an unrealistic conception of the intelligence of existing computer agents.
 Moderate successes related to affective computing include textual sentiment analysis and, more recently, multimodal sentiment analysis, wherein AI classifies the effects displayed by a videotaped subject.

 General intelligence

-A machine with artificial general intelligence would be able to solve a wide variety of problems with breadth and versatility similar to human intelligence.
+A machine with artificial general intelligence (AGI) would be able to solve a wide variety of problems with breadth and versatility similar to human intelligence.